tradeflow-ai/mobile/_docs/phases/01-setup.md

 ### Feature 2: Backend & Database Setup (Trevor)

 1.  **Create Supabase Project:** Set up a new project in the Supabase dashboard.
-2.  **Define Database Schema:** Write and execute SQL scripts to create the initial tables.
-This must include the relational schema (e.g., `job_type_parts` join tables) required to establish a **"Bill of Materials"** for different job types.
+2.  **Define Database Schema:** Write and execute SQL scripts to create the initial tables for core job and inventory management.
 3.  **Enable Row Level Security (RLS):** Define and enable RLS policies for all tables to ensure data is only accessible by the correct user.
 4.  **Implement Auth Service:** Create the initial `services/auth.ts` file to handle user sign-up, sign-in, and session management.
-5.  **Seed Initial Data:** Create a seed script to populate the database with a rich and varied set of sample data, including multiple job types (`Demand`, `Maintenance`), priorities, clients, and a comprehensive Bill of Materials, to support the development and testing of the agentic crew.
+5.  **Seed Initial Data:** Create a seed script to populate the database with a rich and varied set of sample data, including multiple job types (`Demand`, `Maintenance`) and priorities, to support the development of the agentic crew.

 ### Feature 3: Design System Implementation (Josh)